Dissertation Writing - Professional PhD Help

 The paper should include at least 5 independent chapters and eventually should look like a book.
 All the chapters should go in a logical order and develop a theory and explain a research problem in detail.
 The final chapter is for you to outline the value of your independent study.

-The general structure of a dissertation includes a few "meat" parts.
+The general structure of dissertation writing includes a few "meat" parts.

 In this section of a paper, you need to introduce the topic to the reader and assure them of the significance of your custom research.
 You need not overload the reader with lots of details but make sure you've listed the goals of your work here.